-In order to file your bankruptcy petition you must complete a mandatory budget briefing session with an approved credit counseling agency, like Springboard.
-Once you have completed this session, Springboard will issue you or your attorney a Counseling Completion Certificate so your bankruptcy petition may be filed with the court.
+In order to file your bankruptcy petition you must complete a mandatory budget briefing session with an approved credit counseling agency, like credit.org.
+A certificate of completion will be issued within three (3) business days of completing the Pre-filing Credit Counseling course to you and or your attorney and will be valid from 180 days from the date of completion of counseling.
 Click here to view the counseling fee outline.
 Click here for your bankruptcy counseling session.

 - Debtor Education Completion Certificate

 If you file a bankruptcy petition with the court, you will be required to complete an approved 2-hour debtor education course.The timeframe to complete this requirement varies based on which Chapter you file.
 If a Chapter 7 bankruptcy petition is filed, you will have 60 days to complete the approved debtor education course from the time of the § 341(a) Meeting of the Creditors.
 If a Chapter 13 bankruptcy petition is filed, the time allotted to complete an approved debtor education course could be much longer.
 If a Debtor Education Completion Certificate is not obtained by the required due date, the case may be closed by the court and the debts in your bankruptcy petition may not be discharged.
 In your counseling session with credit.org, your counselor will go over and assist you with the debtor education requirement.
 Click here for your bankruptcy education course.